-Honey process coffee sits between washed and natural process - the skin is removed after harvest, but the sticky, sugar-rich mucilage is left on the bean during drying.
+Honey process coffee is the middle path.
+The skin comes off after harvest like a washed coffee, but the sticky, sugar-rich mucilage stays on the bean during drying like a natural.
 The result is a cup that's typically sweeter and more textured than a washed coffee, but cleaner and more controlled than a natural.
-It's one of the most versatile and widely varied methods in specialty coffee today.
+It's one of the most varied and customisable methods in specialty coffee, and the answer to "what if you want a bit of both?".

-A closely related method - pulped natural - follows a similar approach but with distinct differences in execution.
+A closely related method, pulped natural, follows the same broad approach but with different roots and execution.
 We'll cover both below.
 For a broader introduction to how processing works, see our guide to coffee processing.

 What Is Honey Process Coffee?

-In honey processing, the outer skin of the coffee cherry is removed by machine - but instead of rinsing off the mucilage (as in the washed process), the beans are taken straight to the drying beds with it still intact.
-As the beans dry, the mucilage ferments slightly, infusing the bean with sugars and organic acids that contribute to body, sweetness, and complexity.
+In honey processing, a machine called a depulper removes the outer skin of the coffee cherry.
+Instead of then rinsing off the sticky mucilage (as a washed coffee would), the beans go straight to the drying beds with that sweet, sugar-rich layer still clinging on.
+As the beans dry, the mucilage ferments gently, infusing the bean with sugars and organic acids that show up later in the cup as body, sweetness, and complexity.

 The Honey Process: Step by Step

-- Harvesting: Only ripe cherries are selected - cherry quality at this stage has a direct impact on the final cup.
+- Harvesting: Only ripe cherries make the cut.
+Cherry quality at this stage has a direct line to the final cup.

-- Drying: Beans are dried on raised beds or patios with mucilage still on.
+- Drying: Beans go onto raised beds or patios with mucilage still on.
 They're turned regularly to prevent mould and ensure even drying.
+Time and conditions vary depending on which honey grade the producer is targeting.

-- Resting & milling: Once dried, beans are rested (known as reposo), then hulled to remove the parchment layer before export.
+- Resting and milling: Once dried, beans are rested (a phase known as reposo) before being hulled to remove the parchment layer ready for export.

 Honey Grades Explained